LSE Students' Union: German Society

 Initiated in 1998 by German LSE students, the Symposium consists of several public speeches and discussion panels examining current issues relevant to Germany and his role in the global arena.

 Hayek Society

 The Hayek Society is a student run society established in 1995 with the main aim of promoting and defending libertarian and free market thought on campus.
 The society was founded in memory of the Austrian economist Friedrich Hayek who taught at the LSE between 1931 and 1950.

-The LSESU Hayek Society has recently made the headlines, when LSE Class War (an affiliate of Class War) had a list of demands which included the abolition of the LSESU Hayek Society.
-Several notable British press outlets commented on the demands, supporting the Hayek Society.
-Those were: The Spectator, Foundation for Economic Education, and The Daily Telegraph online.
+In July 2021, an anarchist group affiliated with Class War emerged at the London School of Economics called "LSE Class War", demanding the abolition of the LSESU Hayek Society, a private-school-free LSE and a David Graeber lecture series to commemorate the life of the late academic.
+The President of the LSESU Hayek Society responding saying they were "totally illegitimate" and have "no affiliation to the Students' Union, no affiliation to the university and they're not an official campaign of the Students' Union".

 Issues

 Atheist, Secularist, and Humanist Society

 The LSESU threatened members of the LSE Atheist, Secularist and Humanist Student Society with physical expulsion from the 2013 Freshers' Fair for wearing Jesus and Mo T-shirts.
 A new Jesus and Mo comic was published in response.
 The students complied with LSESU's demands to cover their shirts under the direct observation of LSE Security.
 In 2012, the LSESU passed a resolution condemning a similar Jesus and Mo image posted on the Atheist, Secularist and Humanist Student Society's Facebook page, and threatened the group with administrative action.
 LSESU had had controversies before over the Israel-Palestine conflict with several sit in protests, and a mock Israeli check-point in regards to the defence wall in the West Bank run by LSESU Palestinian Society supporters.